 and shelf life and other topics of importance and interest to those in dairy research and industry.

 Fully reviewed, revised and updated with the latest developments in Dairy Science.

-In: Food and Beverage Stability and Shelf Life
+Food and Beverage Stability and Shelf Life, 2nd edition.

 Ensuring that foods and beverages remain stable during the required shelf life is critical to